 A typical weekly timetable

 During the first two terms of the second year, work is divided between lectures (about five a week), tutorials (one or two a week) and practical classes.
-The final term of the second year is set aside for experimental research in a laboratory.
+The final term of the second year concentrates on experimental research in a laboratory.

 During the third year students attend lectures, seminars and tutorials in their chosen specialist area.